← Back to Blog

 FeatureAPI StrongholdHashiCorp VaultAWS Secrets Manager

-Access ControlTeam-based RBAC with granular permissionsPath-based ACLs with policiesIAM integration with resource policies
+Access ControlTeam-based RBAC with user groups, fine-grained resource assignment, and environment-level accessPath-based ACLs with HCL policiesIAM integration with resource policies

 Developer Experience